mayukh4/KiCAD-to-EasyEDA/README.md

 # KiCad to EasyEDA Footprint Converter

 A Python script to convert KiCad footprint files (.kicad_mod) to EasyEDA JSON format for seamless PCB design workflow migration.
+This problem stems from finding incompatible platform dependent files on websites like digikey and mouser.

 ## Overview